Air France Flight 358

 Air France Flight 358 was a regularly scheduled international flight from Charles de Gaulle Airport in Paris, France, to Toronto Pearson International Airport in Ontario, Canada.
-On the afternoon of 2 August 2005, while landing at Pearson Airport, the Airbus A340-313E operating the route overran the runway and crashed into nearby Etobicoke Creek, approximately 300 m beyond the end of the runway.
-All 309 passengers and crew on board the Airbus survived, but twelve people sustained serious injuries.
+On the afternoon of 2 August 2005, while landing at Pearson airport, the Airbus A340-313E operating the route overran the runway and crashed into nearby Etobicoke Creek, approximately 300 m beyond the end of the runway.
+All 309 passengers and crew on board the Airbus survived, but 12 people sustained serious injuries.
 The accident highlighted the vital role played by highly trained flight attendants during an emergency.

 Due to inclement weather, 540 flights departing and arriving at Pearson were cancelled.
 Many small and mid-sized aircraft due to arrive were diverted to other Canadian airports in Ottawa, Hamilton, and Winnipeg.
 Most of the larger aircraft were diverted to Montreal, Syracuse, New York, and Buffalo, New York.
 Flights from Vancouver were turned back.
 The crash of Air France Flight 358 was the biggest crisis to hit Toronto Pearson since the airport's involvement in Operation Yellow Ribbon.

-Jean Lapierre, the Canadian Minister of Transport, referred to Flight 358 as a "miracle" because all of the passengers survived, despite the aircraft's complete destruction.
-Other press sources described the accident as the "Miracle in Toronto", the "Toronto Miracle", the " 'Miracle' Escape", and the "Miracle of Runway 24L".
+Jean Lapierre, the Canadian minister of transport, referred to Flight 358 as a "miracle" because everyone on board survived, despite the aircraft's complete destruction.
+Other press sources described the accident as the "Miracle in Toronto", the "Toronto Miracle," the " 'Miracle' Escape," and the "Miracle of Runway 24L."

 The accident was investigated by the Transportation Safety Board of Canada (TSB), with a final report issued on 13 December 2007.
 The unfavourable weather conditions, and the poor landing decisions made by the flight crew, were found to be major factors leading to the crash.
 The visibility was poor, the assigned runway was short (the airport's shortest), the plane touched down nearly halfway through the runway and the thrust reversers were not on full power until 17 seconds after touchdown.

+Background

-Aircraft and crew
+Aircraft

-The aircraft operating Flight 358 was an Airbus A340-313E, with Manufacturer's Serial Number (MSN) 289 and registration F-GLZQ; it was powered by four CFM International CFM56 engines.
-The aircraft made its first flight on 3 August 1999, and was delivered to Air France on 7 September 1999.
-It had made 3,711 flights for a total of 28,426 flight hours.
-Its last maintenance check was carried out in France on 5 July 2005.
+The aircraft involved was an Airbus A340-313E, with Manufacturer's Serial Number (MSN) 289 and registered as F-GLZQ; it was powered by four CFM International CFM56 engines.
+It first flew on 3 August 1999, and was delivered to Air France on 7 September 1999.
+It had logged 3,711 flights for a total of 28,426 flight hours.

+Crew

-There were twelve crew members on board the Airbus.
-The flight crew consisted of 57-year-old Captain Alain Rosaye, who had 15,411 total flight hours, and 43-year-old First Officer Frédéric Naud, who had 4,834 hours of flight time.
+There were 12 crew members on board the Airbus.
+The flight crew consisted of 57-year-old Captain Alain Rosaye, who had logged 15,411 total flight hours, and 43-year-old First Officer Frédéric Naud, who had logged 4,834 hours of flight time.